 Mount Pilatus – a peak covered with clouds

-The Pilatus mountain massif is located on the Lake of the Four Forested Settlements and closes the southern panorama visible from Lucerne.
+The Pilatus mountain massif is located on the Lake of the Four Forested Settlements and close to the southern panorama visible from Lucerne.
 The highest elevation in the massif is Pilatus Kulm.
 It is 2132m high above sea level.
-The name “Pilatus” is associated with the old legend, according to which Pontius Pilate, a former administrator in Judea, was buried here.
+The name “Pilatus” is associated with the old legend, according which Pontius Pilate, a former administrator in Judea, was buried here.
 Currently, however, it is believed that the name comes from the Latin word “pilateus”, which means “covered with clouds.”

 Our tour started at 9.30 in the morning, collecting all passengers at the “Sihlquai” parking lot in Zurich.
-Onboard the bus, the guide spoke in three languages: English, Spanish and German.
-On the way to Kriens, the guide managed to familiarize us with the short history of the country, tell us about the Swiss economy, income and export branches.
+Onboard the bus, the guide spoke three languages: English, Spanish and German.
+On the way to Kriens, the guide managed to familiarize us with the short history of the country and tell us about the Swiss economy, income and export branches.
 He described exactly the purpose of the trip and familiarized us with the entire program of the trip.

 In Kriens, we took a 4-person cable car with a panoramic view and arrived at the Fräkmüntegg station.
 This part of the trip took us 18 minutes.
 Many people got off in this place, as in Fräkmüntegg there is the longest (1350-meter) toboggan run in Switzerland.
 There is also the Pilatus rope park arranged next to it.
 At that station we took to the aerial cable gondola (for 55 people), called “Dragon Ride”, and our whole group came together to the top of the Pilatus Kulm mountain.